johnjoshuaramirez/task-api/README.md

 comment/ → everything related to comments

-Each module encapsulates its own logic and follows the layered structure inside it.

-Separation of concerns via interfaces and service implementations
+- Separation of concerns via interfaces and service implementations

-Facade Design Pattern used for simplifying service access

 Repository pattern for database interaction